Autoware V2X

 I would suggest to use conda to create a virtual environment first.

-conda create -n tutorial python==3.10 (mac doesn't support python version earlier than 3.7)
+conda create -n tutorial python==3.10 (mac can't directly install python version as early as 3.7)

 Start the docker daemon, and try this command to see if it works: